stuarttodd-dev/tmnt/README.md

 - **Controller Monolith**
 - **Inflexible, static and rotten**

-Same output, but differing quality.
+- **Same output, but differing quality**

+Visit http://54.242.43.207 to play the game (in dev).
+It's mainly just to demo OOP.
 **Cowabunga dude!**